 Please add your favorite “for women by women” pieces in the comments!

-Sara Cowan is in her third year as a choral director at Omaha Central High School, where she directs the Junior Chorus Men, Junior Chorus Women, Bel Canto Singers, and extra-curricular Freshmen Chamber Ensemble.
+Sara Cowan is in her fourth year as a choral director at Omaha Central High School, where she directs the Junior Chorus Men, Junior Chorus Women, Bel Canto Singers, and extra-curricular Freshmen Chamber Ensemble, and teaches AP Music Theory.
 Prior to teaching at Central, she taught for two years at Laura Jeffrey Academy in St. Paul, Minnesota and directed the Twin Cities Jewish Chorale.
 Sara holds a M.M. in Choral Conducting from the University of Minnesota, where she served as teaching assistant for the U of M Women's Chorus, and a B.A. in Music from Grinnell College.
 In addition to her work at Central, Sara directs a chorus for inmates in Nebraska Correctional Youth Facility.